-According to recent Center for Disease Control (CDC) studies, it is estimated that 1 out of every 68 children in the U.S. have autism.
-As we learn more about this condition and how it affects people, we have also learned more about the particular strengths of people on the autism spectrum.
+According to recent Center for Disease Control (CDC) studies, it is estimated that 1 out of every 68 children in the U.S. has autism.
+As we learn more about this condition and how it affects people, we have also learned more about the particular strengths of people with autism.

-Dr. Dan Edmunds, founder of the International Autistic Empowerment Center, recently stopped by Morning Air® to discuss how those on the autism spectrum must be supported with respect and dignity, and the gifts and strengths those on the autism spectrum offer the world.
+Dr. Dan Edmunds, founder of the International Autistic Empowerment Center, recently stopped by Morning Air® to discuss how those with autism must be supported with respect and dignity, and the gifts and strengths that people with autism can offer the world.

 “There has been this idea of trying to eradicate autism, or to try to alter the person,” Dr. Edmunds said.
 “But I think what needs to be understood is the strengths of people who are on the autism spectrum.
 The support that’s provided should simply be to help them be able to navigate through the mainstream.”